morgannewman/morgan-smartcar-backend/README.md

 ### More Modularization

-This app would need more modularization if it were to get any bigger, especially the controller and routes.
+This app would need more modularization if it were to get any bigger, especially the controller, routes, and tests.

 ### Improve Controller Factory

 As it is now, my controller is brittle.
 You cannot easily extend functionality for individual layers.
 If I expected to want to customize each controller layer, it would probably be better to define the base controller as a class and extend/override functionality as needed.

 ### Smarter Error Handling

 This application is pretty dumb when it comes to handling errors.

 ### More Flexible Adapters